Circuit partitions and signed interlacement in 4-regular graphs: Statement of the main theorem

+The row space of $M(C,P_1)$ is generated by the first two rows, or equivalently, by $e_a+e_d$ (the first row) and $e_b$ (the difference between the first and second rows).
+The row space of $M(C,P_2)$ is generated by the three nonzero rows, or equivalently, by $e_a+e_b$, $e_c$ and $e_b+e_d$.
+Consulting Figure \ref{touchfig}, we see that these row spaces really do coincide with the cycle spaces of $Tch(P_1)$ and $Tch(P_2)$ over $GF(2)$.

 Notice that the answers to Questions 1 and 2 are both of the form \textquotedblleft Yes, but...\textquotedblright\ The second \textquotedblleft but\textquotedblright\ is resolved over $GF(2)$ by using the nonsymmetric matrix $M(C,P)$ in place of the traditional (skew-)symmetric $\mathcal{I} (C,P)$.
 The purpose of the present paper is to observe that the first \textquotedblleft but\textquotedblright\ is also resolved by using nonsymmetric matrices.
-In addition to determining the cycle space rather than only the dimension of the cycle space, our result is more general than previously known versions of the circuit-nullity formula over $\mathbb{R}$; there is no orientability requirement.
+In addition to determining the cycle space of $Tch(P)$ rather than only the size of $P$, our result is more general than previously known versions of the circuit-nullity formula over $\mathbb{R}$; there is no orientability requirement.

 \begin{theorem} Suppose $C$ is an Euler system of a 4-regular graph $F$, and $P$ is a circuit partition of $F$.
 Then there is a $V(F)\times V(F)$ matrix $M_{\mathbb{R}}(C,P)$ with integer entries, with these two properties.